maxmyslivets/isotherm-calculation-service/README.md

 # isotherm-calculation-service
-Microservice with rest-api on Django-rest-framework for image processing and getting isoterm (temperature isoline).
+Microservice with rest-api on Flask for image processing and getting isoterm (temperature isoline).